thomas-biesmans/rdlabo/README.md

 To be able to deploy Linux VMs we have to verify that open-vm-tools is installed on our template VM (done by default on RHEL 8.5), as well as several other packages required by deployPkg.
 We'll also create our 'ansible' user and import our SSH deployment certificate.

+ ### VM Setting

+ We'll be using VMware as our default storageClass provider.
+This requires us to set the following advanced setting on our VMs.
+Adding it to the template is the easiest way:

+  disk.enable

  ### RHEL 7.9
   yum update

   yum clean all
   yum --noplugins list
+api.okd3.rdlabo.local:8443
   yum install open-vm-tools perl cloud-init yum-util

   useradd -d /home/ansible -m ansible -s /bin/bash